See how a cluttered, unused space turned into a basement home office reveal that I love!

 Now this was the part I was really looking forward to creating.
 I had researched (for months) different combinations of drawers, desk tops, desks – you name it!

-So after months of searching, calculating, measuring and thinking about it until my brain hurt….this is the combination I picked.
+So after months of searching, calculating, measuring and thinking about it until my brain hurt….this is the combination I picked for our small basement office.

 I purchased four Alex Drawer units and put them all together in one afternoon.
 Then I spaced them out as symmetrical as I could based off the window.
 Once I had them in place, I started my hack for inserting the CPU’s inside the drawer units.